mochi-hpc/mochi-doc/docs/source/bedrock/04_c_module.rst

 The first thing to declare in this module is the dependencies.
 This is the list of dependencies that your component's providers are expecting.
-It is expressed as an array of :code:`bedrock_dependency` structures.
+It is expressed as an array of :code:`bedrock_dependency` structures terminated by a :code:`BEDROCK_NO_MORE_DEPENDENCIES` entry.
 Each of the elements in this array has a dependency name, a type, and a flag.
 The name is what will identify the dependency in the JSON configuration file.
 For instance, our module here has two dependencies, *io* and *sdskv_ph*, hence the :code:`dependencies`